Leadership

 Prior to his consulting roles, Balaji was an aerospace engineer and worked for both airlines and design and engineering firms.
 Balaji is an MBA in Aviation Management from RMIT University, Australia and an Aircraft Engineer.

-Stephen Cowan – Manufacturing & Supply Chain Working Group Chair
+Warren Gee – Manufacturing & Supply Chain Working Group Chair